Distributionally Robust Stochastic Optimization with Wasserstein Distance: Discussions

-In this subsection, we discuss some advantages of Wasserstein ambiguity set by performing a numerical study on distributionally robust newsvendor problems, with an emphasis on the worst-case distribution.

-In the newsvendor model, the decision maker has to decide the inventory level before the random demand is realized, facing both overage and underage costs.
-The problem can be formulated as
+In this section, we consider distributionally robust newsvendor problems, and compare results obtained with the Wasserstein ambiguity set and results obtained with $\phi$-divergence ambiguity sets.
+In the newsvendor problem, the decision maker chooses the initial inventory level before the unknown demand is observed, facing both overage and underage costs.
+If the demand distribution $\mu$ is known, the problem can be formulated as